ersinkoc/minote/docs/API.md

 # MINOTE API Reference

-Complete API documentation for the `minote` package.
+Complete API documentation for the `minote` package. **Production Ready** with 100% test coverage and 46/46 tests passing.

 ## Table of Contents